-400 Directed Readings in Chinese Seminar
+CHI 400 Directed Readings in Chinese Seminar (1-3SH)

 This will consist of supervised readings in selected topics in Chinese language and literature or in selected topics which are relevant to the students' future careers or enrolled majors for the purpose of developing Chinese vocabulary in a secondary field.
 This course may be repeated for additional credit.
 Prerequisite: permission of the instructor.
-Offered on demand.
+Offered as needed.

-405 Practicum in Chinese
+CHI 405 Practicum in Chinese (1-3SH)